jparrill/hypershift-disconnected/docs/content/common/watching/watching-cp.md

 - The Infraenv
 - The HostedCluster and NodePool

-This is how looks like:
+This is how it looks:

 ![img](/images/watch-cp.png)